threads the sheltered estuary waters

 - Population

 - Not Threatened.
-Green thread algae is one of the most common and widespread seaweeds in the world, found in sheltered coastal waters on every continent.
-In New Zealand, it is abundant in estuaries, harbours, and rock pools, particularly where nutrient levels are high.
+One of most common and widespread seaweeds in world.
+Abundant in estuaries, harbours, and rock pools in New Zealand particularly where nutrients are high.

 - Conservation Status